j4n0/oauth/README.txt

 THINGS YOU MIGHT WANT TO DO

  If you want to use different service providers:
-     - Take out the hardcoded parameters in the init method and either make an init that accepts parameters or set them after initializing the class.
+     - Take out the hardcoded parameters in the init method, and either make an init that accepts parameters, or set them after initializing the class.
      - Change OAuthState to use a prefix for the NSUserDefault keys, or use Core Data.

  If you want to register a custom protocol for your app: